g4klx/MMDVM-Transcoder/README.md

 - M17 (3200 mode only)
 - PCM

-The supported hardware uses an STM32H723 MCU coupled with an AMBE3003 vocoder chip from DVSI.
+The supported hardware uses an STM32H723 MCU coupled with either an AMBE3003, a single AMBE3000, or two AMBE3000 chips from DVSI.

 The design of a suitable AMBE vocoder board to be used with a NUCLEO-H723ZG will be made available once it's design has been finalised.